 Baylor Law students who are in good standing may be eligible to enroll in a graduate level course or courses within the Baylor University School of Business.
-Contact the Baylor University School of Business Admissions Office if interested.
+Consult with the Associate Dean of the Law School when considering enrolling in a course outside the Law School to gain permission to do so.
+Students should contact the Baylor University School of Business Admissions Office if interested in enrolling in a course